Vehicle to Grid

 Two different scenarios for the payment process have been taken into consideration in the V2G communication.
 When using “External Identification Mean (EIM)” the payment process takes places independently from the charging communication e.g. via credit card at the charging station terminal.
 Also, the secure transmission of billing information via the communication interface, allows a fully automated payment process: Plug and Charge.
 As a requirement, the connection has to be secured by TLS.
 The authentications take place via X.509 certificate and V2G messages are signed.
 An according certificate infrastructure – Public Key Infrastructure (PKI) is required.

 You are developing a Charging Controller or a Charging Station?
 You need to eavesdrop the communication on the Control Pilot in real time?
 Then SEVENSTAX GreenShark is your first choice providing you with fully-featured ISO/IEC 15118 protocol analysis.
-GreenShark is a plug-in for the most powerful Wireshark packet sniffer, equipping this software with ISO/IEC 15118 and DIN 70121 support.
+GreenShark is a plug-in for the most powerful Wireshark packet sniffer, which is able to interface SEVENSTAX V2G Win32 Version bringing ISO/IEC 15118 and DIN 70121 support to your PC.
 This allows EV and EVSE developers to analyse their development results, debug the communication in case of issues and allows reverse engineering of existing implementations.

 We are highly experienced as partner in successful projects with world-leading industry players.
 We will advise you along the entire development process.
 We can support you with developing, implementing, as well as testing, providing you with the most fitting solutions, tailored to your project.